Outlines the common gotchas, and the recommended way to work with Courier, to perform as smooth deployments of an Umbraco site as possible

 How to handle the initial deployment

 A common scenario seen, is that people try to transfer their entire site in one go, to do the initial deploy.
-This is not recommended, and really just adds unneeded overhead to your deployment.
-Courier adds a lot of extra data and overhead, because it needs to convert to a format that be transferred and referenced between the 2 sites, it also needs to compare data with this other site and determine which items should transfer, and which should not, finally it all happens over http, which is another bottleneck.
+This is not recommended, and adds unneeded overhead to your deployment.
+Courier adds extra data and overhead, because it needs to convert to a format that can be transferred and referenced between the 2 sites.
+It also needs to compare data with this other site and determine which items should transfer, and which should not.
+Finally it all happens over HTTP, which is another bottleneck.

-So in short, when you initially want to deploy your site and don't have 2 environments to sync, just deploy your files and database as normal, and let Courier handle the ongoing day-to-day changes which you subsequently will have to deploy.
+When you initially want to deploy your site and don't have 2 environments to sync, deploy your files and database as normal, and let Courier handle the ongoing day-to-day changes which you subsequently will have to deploy.

 Day to day work with Courier